pablocubico/diaspora-identity/README.md

 Everything is a proposal, but some choices had been made by observation and having feedback from the community.

+### Font

+Titillium font was my proposal, since I think it's quite unique an different from every other sans serif font, and it's under an OFL license, but I considered another options.

+Mainly, it's biggest competitor was **Montserrat** (http://www.fontspace.com/julieta-ulanovsky/montserrat), a font which is very close to the commercial Proxima Nova, but under a SIL font license.
+Montserrat is a beautiful round sans-serif font, which I think may be better for the Diaspora* UI, not for communicating.

+### Colors and other stuff

-Some identity pieces are still to be discovered, as the font, colors, copywriting style (voice), and some identity elements as the dandelion imagery, which has been largely used and it's widely accepted by the community as a part of Diaspora*'s identity.
+Some identity pieces are still to be discovered, as the colors, copywriting style (voice), and some identity elements as the dandelion imagery, which has been largely used and it's widely accepted by the community as a part of Diaspora*'s identity.
+Feedback is welcome.

 This is a work in progress and most of it is guidelines, which means you can use it or not, but sticking to some guidelines will give Diaspora* a wider sense of branding, which will be helpful in general for every aspect of the project.